Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

-Fig.\ref{fig1} shows the 3D and contour plots of the potential (\ref{eq21}) for three different values, viz., $0.01$, $0.10$ and $0.50$ respectively of the non-minimal coupling parameter $\xi$.
-It is observed that the field system or the inflationary dynamics becomes unstable with a higher value of the parameter $\xi$ because with a increasing value of $\xi$, the range of the inflationary trajectories to be end at SBV squeezes, whereas the range for the inflationary trajectories along direction of field $S$ increases.
-The $\phi = S = 0$ point is an unstable point and hence from this point with $S = 0$, $\phi$ tends to roll to its infinitely higher value from both sides to the minimum of its potential.
-This rolling is very fast for higher value of the coupling parameter $\xi$.
-That is, for higher values of $\xi$ the potential lost its flatness required for inflation.
-But after certain suitable value ($\le 0.01$) of the parameter, the potential becomes sufficiently flat along the normal inflationary trajectory (i.e. along $S = 0$) (see the first panel of the Fig.2), favouring for slow-roll inflation.
+Fig.\ref{fig1} shows the 3D and contour plots of the potential (\ref{eq23}) for three different values, viz., $0.01$, $0.10$ and $0.50$ respectively of the non-minimal coupling parameter $\xi$.
+It is observed that the field system or the inflationary dynamics becomes unstable with a higher value of the parameter $\xi$, because with a increasing value of $\xi$, the range of the inflationary trajectories to be end at SBV squeezes, whereas the range for the inflationary trajectories along direction of field $S$ increases.
+The $\phi = S = 0$ point is one of the unstable or critical points and hence from this point with $S = 0$, $\phi$ tends to roll to its higher value from both sides to the minimum of its potential.
+This rolling is faster for smaller value of the coupling parameter $\xi$.
+That is, for higher values of $\xi$ the potential becomes sufficiently flat along the normal inflationary trajectory (i.e. along $S = 0$) in comparison to its flatness for the smaller values of $\xi$ (also see the Fig.\ref{fig2}).